ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 produced by a different HSM -- implementers SHOULD opt for simple logic that rejects any data that does not match the expected format, instead of attempting to be flexible.

-In particular, the Attestation Service SHOULD generate the PKIX evidence from scratch and avoid copying any content from the request.
-The Attestation Service MUST generate PKIX evidence only from attributes and values that are observed by the service.
+In particular, the Attestation Service SHOULD generate the PKIX Evidence from scratch and avoid copying any content from the request.
+The Attestation Service MUST generate PKIX Evidence only from attributes and values that are observed by the service.

 ## Detached Signatures {#sec-detached-sigs}

-The construction of the evidence structure (`PkixEvidence`) includes a collection of signature blocks that are not explicitly bound to the content.
+The construction of the Evidence structure (`PkixEvidence`) includes a collection of signature blocks that are not explicitly bound to the content.
 This approach was influenced by the following
 motivations: